Make memories with your family but stay within your budget with these ideas for how to plan a memory-filled staycation on a budget.

 This is likely the easiest camping you will ever experience, because it comes with modern amenities close by, and you don’t even have to pack up the car!

-WHAT’S YOUR FAVORITE THING TO DO ON A STAYCATION?
+WHAT’S YOUR FAVORITE THING TO DO DURING A MEMORY-FILLED STAYCATION?